 General Principles and Purpose

-The library is a forum for all points of view on current and historical issues and adheres to the principles of intellectual freedom as expressed in the Library Bill of Rights and contained within the Freedom to Read and Freedom to View statements adopted by the American Library Association.
+The library endorses the principles of intellectual freedom as expressed in the Library Bill of Rights and contained within the Freedom to Read and Freedom to View statements as put forth by the American Library Association.
+The library provides materials to support each individual’s journey, and does not place a value on one customer’s needs or preferences over another’s.

 The library is currently collecting in multiple formats, including: